Sanddino00/FixHub-for-XXMI/README.md

 zzz_fix20g_by_hc_python - ZZZ 2.0 Fix; Slot Fix-Texture and Lighting Fixes   https://gamebanana.com/tools/20010#FileInfo_1462243

 You can add your own fixes to do that simply drop them in the right subfolder in the resources folder and press reload.

+Usage:
+Select the game
+Select the folder of a mod
+Select a script and press run
+If the script asks you to press y n in the consol do so then the script finishes press enter and select ok on the succsessfully ran pop up